-U.S. housing starts, building permits fall in August
+U.S. housing starts take a breather; single-family permits rise

 Economists polled by Reuters had forecast housing starts falling to a 1.19 million-unit pace last month and building permits rising to a 1.17 million-unit rate.

+The dollar was little changed after the data, while prices of U.S. government debt rose.

 Last month's decline in starts was largely anticipated as groundbreaking activity has been running well ahead of permits approvals over the past several months, especially in the single-family housing segment.

 The drop left starts just below their second-quarter average.
 Economists expect that residential construction will contribute to economic growth in the third quarter after being a small drag on output in the April-June period.

+The Atlanta Federal Reserve is estimating gross domestic product rising at a 3.0 percent annual rate in the third quarter.
+The economy grew at a 1.1 percent rate in the second quarter.

+Officials a the Federal Reserve were due to gather on Tuesday for a two-day policy meeting.
+The U.S. central bank is expected to leave interest rates unchanged on Wednesday amid concerns about low inflation and a recent softening in economic data.

 Demand for housing is being driven by a tightening labor market, which is lifting wages.
 A survey of homebuilders published on Monday showed confidence hitting an 11-month high in September, with builders bullish about current sales now and over the next six months, as well as prospective buyer traffic.